 If the barb of the hook has not entered the skin, pull the tip of the hook out in the opposite direction it went in.
-Otherwise, you can use one of the following methods for removal of a hook that is superficially (not deeply) embedded just beneath the skin:
+Otherwise, you can use one of the following ways to remove a hook that is superficially (not deeply) embedded just beneath the skin.

 Fish line method:

 - First, wash your hands with soap and water or use a disinfecting solution.
 Then wash the skin surrounding the hook.